-We are comparing variation in two mitochondrial genes, 6-8 microsatellite loci and 8-10 nuclear introns among approximately 30 birds from each of 12-15 colonies for each species except Kittlitz's murrelets, for which samples are difficult to obtain (Table 1).
-For each species, we are testing the null hypothesis that colonies are panmictic (genetic structure is essentially absent) against the alternative hypothesis that significant genetic differences exist among birds from different colonies.
+We are comparing variation in mitochondrial DNA, microsatellite loci and nuclear introns among approximately 30 birds from each of 12-15 colonies for each species except Kittlitz's murrelets, for which samples are difficult to obtain (Table 1).
+For each species, we are testing the null hypothesis that colonies are panmictic (i.e. that genetic structure is essentially absent) against the alternative hypothesis that significant genetic differences exist among birds from different colonies.

-Sampling.-To obtain reliable estimates of genetic differentiation and gene flow within the Spill area and between the Spill area and neighboring sites, as well as to define the geographic limits of the breeding populations, we are sampling 4-6 colonies of each species from the spill area, as well as 4-6 colonies each west and east of the Spill area.
+Sampling.-To obtain reliable estimates of genetic differentiation and gene flow within the spill area and between the spill area and neighboring sites, as well as to define the geographic limits of the breeding populations, we are sampling 4-6 colonies of each species from the spill area, as well as 4-6 colonies each west and east of the spill area.
 A minimum of 30 samples are required from each site for each species for reliable estimation of genetic variation within and between sites (Richardson et al. 1986, Weir 1996).
-Many of the necessary baseline samples were obtained opportunistically during previous projects through the assistance of other researchers.
+Many of the necessary baseline samples were obtained opportunistically during previous projects and through the assistance of other researchers.